caugbr/I18n/README.md

         render:  h  =>  h(App)
     }).$mount('#app')

-After that, all components will have the property `this.$i18n` to access the object directly, but the mixin object adds everything you'll need to use I18n in your components.
+After that, all components will have the property `this.$i18n` that allows to access the object directly, but the mixin object adds everything you'll need to use I18n in your components.

 Than you can save your JSON language files under `[...]/I18n/langs`, using the language codes as file names, with the extension `.json`.
 The system expects the codes to be lower case and use dashes to separate the parts, when it's necessary.
 Some examples: `en.json`, `es.json`, `pt-br.json`.
 These files should have the item "language_name" containing the legible name of the translation language.